 - Provided premiums are paid when due, coverage terminates the earlier of age 65 or the date the insured no longer pays the required premiums.

-Conversion allows Employees and their covered dependents to convert some of their Basic Life and/or Voluntary Life insurance to an individual whole life policy if any portion of their Life insurance terminates by remitting premium directly to Dearborn National.
+Conversion allows Employees and their covered dependents to convert some of their Basic Life and/or Voluntary Life insurance to an individual whole life policy if any portion of their Life insurance terminates by remitting premium directly to Blue Cross and Blue Shield of Texas.
 Insureds who elect to port coverage are not eligible to convert.

 Provided premiums are paid when due, coverage will continue until the insured’s request to terminate coverage.